info-telecom-strasbourg/codeGenerator/C/UnitTest/README.md

 ## Warnings

 It is possible that your IDE detect with the auto-compilation that a `;` is missing.
 Don't worry, it's due to the override of macros, it will still work!
+This problem do not appear with classic compilation.

 In the *Makefile*, use -pthread, otherwise the libray won't work... (you can understand how to use -pthread in the *Makefile* of the *Example* folder)